LASIK Institute in Illinois & Missouri

 Your doctor will provide you with specific post-operative instructions to ensure proper healing and to help patients achieve the best possible vision.

-What Results Will I Achieve with LASIK Eye Surgery?
+What Results Will I Achieve with Laser Eye Surgery?

 Most patients eventually achieve the vision that is 20/20 or better and are able to reduce or eliminate the need for glasses or contact lenses.